Student Financial Services

 If you are selected for verification, you will be requested to submit specific additional documents that will be evaluated prior to you receiving your award.How much financial aid will I receive?

-Based on the information you provide on the Free Application for Federal Aid and the Request for Financial Aid, our financial aid specialists will prepare your financial aid package.
+Based on the information you provide on the Free Application for Federal Aid, our financial aid specialists will prepare your financial aid package.
 This package may combine loans, grants, work-study or scholarships.

 Using an established formula (financial need = COA - EFC) which is a result of the cost of attending (COA) Park University, minus your expected family contribution (EFC), determines your financial need.
 Your financial need is what can be met in terms of gift-aid and self-help aid.
 The expected family contribution (EFC) is the result of your processed FAFSA and is your expected contribution towards your own education.Example: